Guidance

 Uses of data

 Road condition statistics include key performance indicators for the state of the nation’s roads.
-The information published is used by the DfT to inform spending review allocations of funding to local authorities for highway maintenance, as well as providing transparency to local government, parliament, and the public.
+The information published is used by the DfT to inform spending review allocations of funding to LA’s for highway maintenance, as well as providing transparency to local government, parliament, and the public.

-Road condition statistics includes information on the condition and maintenance of roads maintained at public expense in England, for both locally-managed roads and roads which are centrally-managed by National Highways.
+Road condition statistics includes information on the condition and maintenance of roads maintained at public expense in England, for both local roads and roads which are centrally managed by National Highways.
 This data is clearly defined and there is extensive documentation published to accompany the statistics.

 It is intended that all these statistics will be continually reviewed to consider user needs.
-There is an ongoing project to increase the amount of information available on road condition in England.
+There is an ongoing project to increase the amount of information available on road condition in England, known as the Data Standard for Road Condition Monitoring.
+Published in September 2024, this specification outlines how data will be collected, processed and reported in the future.

 This publication provides information on the condition of England’s roads back to the year ending March 2008.
 It also provides information on the maintenance work done in England back to the year ending March 1985.
-The skidding resistance information published alongside these statistics is done so on a rolling 3-year average, with information for the last two time periods presented (for example, the average of 2015 to 2016 to 2017 to 2018 and the average of 2018 to 2019 to 2020 to 2021).
+The skidding resistance information published alongside these statistics is done so on a rolling three-year average, with information for the last two time periods presented (for example the average of ‘Financial year ending (FYE) 2016 to FYE 2018’ and the average of ‘FYE 2019 to FYE 2021’).
 The statistics are broken down by multiple classifications to allow a wide range of user needs.

 Maintenance